jchooch/jchooch.github.io/lists.md

         * Carl Zimmer
         * Andrew Solomon
         * David Sedaris

+Information Theory, Inference and Learning Algorithms How To Build a Brain: A Neural Architecture for Biological Cognition Sparse Distributed Memory
+Reframing Super-Intelligence: Comprehensive AI services as general intelligence The Physics of Information Technology
+Biological Physics: Entropy, Information, Life
+The Quest for Consciousness: A Neurobiological Approach Inadequate Equilibria
+Quantum Information and Quantum Computation
+The Computational Beauty of Nature
+Spacetime and Geometry: An Introduction to General Relativity Spacetime Physics: Introduction to Special Relativity The Feynman Lectures on Computation
+The Feynman Lectures on Physics
+Godel’s Proof
+Godel Escher Bach
+A New Kind Of Science
+The Emotion Machine: Commonsense Thinking, Artificial Intelligence, and the Future of the Human Mind How the Mind Works
+The Mind's I: Fantasies and Reflections on Self and Soul The Conscious Mind: In Search of a Fundamental Theory Thinking in Java
+The Selfish Gene
+Engines of Creation
+The Emperor's New Mind: Concerning Computers, Minds, and the Laws of Physics Calculus Made Easy
+What is Mathematics?

 -->
 <br>
 In general, I try to track some of my consumption/favourites using <a href="https://boxd.it/eOVNm">Letterboxd</a>, <a href="https://www.goodreads.com/user/show/23882279-joe">Goodreads</a>, <a href="https://rateyourmusic.com/list/jchooch/">Rate Your Music</a>.